pratikshelar546/-exe14-1/README.md

-# Quiz Of my Information
+# Quiz Of my Personal Information
 This Quiz is based on my persomal information.